 Horizon Fitness is a home exercise machine brand owned by Johnson Fitness.
 It features two lines of exercise bikes: the Comfort Series and the Elite Series.
-Included are upright stationary bikes, recumbent bikes and an indoor cycle trainer (spin bike).
-While the Comfort Series emphasizes accessibility and convenience, the Elite Series has heavier flywheels and focuses on ”intense workouts and lofty goals.”
+These lines include upright stationary bikes, recumbent bikes, and an indoor cycle trainer (spin bike).
+While the Comfort Series emphasizes accessibility and convenience, the Elite Series feature heavier flywheels and focus on intense workouts with lofty goals.

 What makes Horizon bikes stand out?
-An exciting feature is compatibility with Passport Player.
+Well, one exciting feature is compatibility with Passport Player.
 Passport Player can work with a home TV to display interactive video workouts.
-These scenic videos automatically adjust to the speed and intensity of a workout!
+These scenic videos automatically adjust to the speed and intensity of a workout.
 Another benefit is ViaFit connectivity.
 ViaFit makes it easy to track your workouts not only with a Horizon exercise bike, but outside of your home too.
-It can create a useful overview of your athletic activity.
+It provides a useful overview of your athletic activity.

 Here are some pros and cons of choosing this brand.